 The committee engages with our compensation consultant annually to identify a peer group that is an appropriate comparative group from a compensation and performance perspective.
-To make this determination, the committee focuses solely on domestic exploration and production companies and looks at factors including revenue, market capitalization, total assets, production, and whether the company lists Hess as a peer.
-Our peer group has evolved over the years as we have changed, but the peer group this year consists of the same 12 companies as last year.
+To make this determination, the committee focuses solely on domestic E&P companies and looks at factors including revenue, market capitalization, total assets, production, and whether the company lists Hess as a peer.
+Our peer group has evolved over the years as we have changed, but the peer group for 2019 consists of the same companies as 2018, except for Anadarko Petroleum Corporation, which was removed after it was acquired by Occidental Petroleum Corporation during 2019.

-2018 Peer Group - 12 Companies Anadarko Petroleum Corporation Continental Resources, Inc. Murphy Oil Corporation Apache Corporation Devon Energy Corporation Noble Energy, Inc. Chesapeake Energy Corporation EOG Resources, Inc. Occidental Petroleum Corporation ConocoPhillips Marathon Oil Corporation Pioneer Natural Resources Co.
+2019 Peer Group - 11 Companies Apache Corporation Devon Energy Corporation Noble Energy, Inc. Chesapeake Energy Corporation EOG Resources, Inc. Occidental Petroleum Corporation ConocoPhillips Marathon Oil Corporation Pioneer Natural Resources Co.
+Continental Resources, Inc. Murphy Oil Corporation